jefflasslett/mod-vim/README.markdown

 # mod-vim : a modular vim config

 This is my vim config.
+It started out as spf-13 (Steve Francia's) vimrc.
+But things got out of hand and spf-13 had to be gutted.
+Also, I found my vim sessions could get a biiiitt   slloooooow.

+So in the words of the rogue marine to Nick Cage in "The Rock":
+  "I'll take pleasure in guttin' you boy!"

 It works well for me on my macs and linux, but I've stripped out the windows support (at least for now).  mod-vim achieves the same ends as spf-13 in that it installs a set of useful plugins and provides some organisational philosophy to the configuration.